Heritage Farm Public Access Improvements

 Click here to view graphic.

-At the open house, we will present concepts showing a new shared pavilion building, restrooms, and trail concepts.
-We want to learn more about how everyone – including current farm users and the general public, would like to experience the site and learn more about what’s going on at the farm.
-This will be your opportunity to share feedback as we finalize the project concept.
-Your input will help shape the farm to meet our community’s needs.
+At the open house, we presented concepts showing a new shared pavilion building, restrooms, and trail concepts.
+We aimed to learn how everyone – including current farm users and the general public, would like to experience the site and learn more about what’s going on at the farm.

 Project timeline